 For some time now, scientists have assumed that dinosaurs’ tails didn’t simply drag on the group behind them, but were instead held out to serve as a counterweight for the giant reptiles’ heavy front ends when running.
 More recently, however, researchers from the University of California, Berkeley, have discovered that modern-day lizards also use their tails to control the orientation of their bodies when leaping through the air.
 It’s a discovery that could be applied to devices such as search-and-rescue robots, and in fact already has been.
 Based on their observations, the UC Berkeley team created a small, tailed robot known as Tailbot.

-« Back to Leaping lizards inspire new robot design
+Read the full article: Leaping lizards inspire new robot design